Exploring trends and developments

 Making Change Stick

 Are you tired of hearing people say the only constant is change?
-I think we all need to keep saying it to remind ourselves we have to always be ready to keep changing.
-Here's the rub: how do we make change stick?
-How can you, as a project manager, use your skills to create business processes that have staying power?
+We need to keep saying it to remind ourselves we have to always be ready to keep changing.

 Change Management: The Horror of it All

-The failure rate of all significant change initiatives is approximately 70%.
-A recent reader of an article on my website challenged me regarding the source of that often quoted statistic.
-This is a brief summary of a cross section of sources that I sent her and that reveal the horror of it all.
+The failure rate of significant change projects is about 70%.
+Here's a brief summary from a cross section of sources that reveal the horror of it all.

 The Change Control Myth